ValentinKovalev/flux_faceswap/README.md

 ## Next steps:
 - [ ] Replace mediapipe with something more accurate, that works with small faces and make accurate face segmentation mask
-- [ ] Add lora finetuning for bunch of photos
 - [ ] Add and experiment with different loras for improving realism
 - [ ] Using only face crop for generation and insert face crop with new face in original image
 - [ ] Imporve base prompt for better face annotation